What is a carer?

 Advocacy for carers in Liverpool

-The Brain Charity also delivers a specialist carers advocacy service for residents who live within the boundaries of Liverpool City Council, or care for someone who does.
+The Brain Charity delivers a specialist carers advocacy service for residents who live within the boundaries of Liverpool City Council, or care for someone who does.

 Our team assist adult carers in their role, helping the people that they care for remain within their own homes.
 We can help carers take care now and plan for the future.

-Some of the other ways we can help include:
+Some of the other ways our carers advocacy can help include:

 - Finding ways to reduce your caring hours